Balad Air Base: Current use

 On 8 November 2011, as U.S. forces were in the process of withdrawing from Iraq, Joint Base Balad was handed back to the Iraqi Air Force, after which it returned to being called Balad Air Base.
+The base is home to the Iraqi Air Force's General Dynamics F-16 Fighting Falcons of 9th Fighter Squadron (34 aircraft operating in 2023).

-Sallyport Global
+Sallyport Global Human Rights Abuses and Corruption

-In 2014, Sallyport Global, subsidiary of Caliburn International, was awarded contracts to work on Balad Air Base in support of the Iraq F-16 program.
+In 2014, Sallyport Global, subsidiary of Caliburn International (now called Acuity International), was awarded contracts to work on Balad Air Base in support of the Iraqi F-16 program.
 Following reports alleging timesheet fraud, investigators found evidence of alcohol smuggling, human trafficking, security violations, and theft.
 The investigators were subsequently fired by the human resources personnel that they were originally sent to investigate, and removed from the base under armed guard.
 Employees have also raised concern about racism, particularly from white South African security guards who made open endorsements of Apartheid and refused to work alongside Iraqis and other people of color.
 Former employees say that they feared for their safety at the base due to security failures.
 In one such report, a militia member shot a bomb-sniffing dog that had flagged their vehicle.
 It is also said that animals were intentionally starved, and the company withheld passports from employees who wished to leave.

 Sallyport is also being investigated by United States Department of Justice on allegations of bribing Iraqi officials for exclusive contracts.